Overview and Guidelines

 About

-The New Music Organization Fund offers grants to non-profit organizations, performance groups, dance organizations, festivals, presenters, and venues that need support to sustain their programming of new music, nurturing of music creators, and other artists.
+The New Music Organization Fund offers grants to non-profit organizations, performance groups, dance organizations, festivals, presenters, and venues that need support to sustain their programming of new music and/or nurturing of music creators and other artists.
 This program is for outstanding organizations that work regularly with and support the development of music creators and artists and offer crucial resources to their community.
 The main criteria for this fund are:

 Our Definition of New Music